101arrowz/fflate/README.md

 ## Browser support
 `fflate` makes heavy use of typed arrays (`Uint8Array`, `Uint16Array`, etc.).
 Typed arrays can be polyfilled at the cost of performance, but the most recent browser that doesn't support them [is from 2011](https://caniuse.com/typedarrays), so I wouldn't bother.

+The asynchronous APIs also use `Worker`, which is not supported in a few browsers (however, the vast majority of browsers that support typed arrays support `Worker`).

 Other than that, `fflate` is completely ES3, meaning you probably won't even need a bundler to use it.